+ peak everything

 This series uplifts the ideas of scientists, activists, thinkers, inventors, and artists (including David Holmgren, adrienne maree brown, Edgar Cahn, Charles Eisenstein, Paul Hawken, Richard Heinberg, Rob Hopkins, Robin Wall Kimmerer, Joanna Macy, Janelle Orsi, Michael Mann, Bill McKibben, Sherri Mitchell, Leah Penniman, Starhawk, Rowen White, and many, many more).
 You’ll get links to their original source material so you can experience their own words.

 This series of posts gives you inside access to the material Joanne Poyourow has been teaching to college students over the past few years.
 It was developed in collaboration with Elektra Grant.
 In future months this material will be released as an ebook — but you can see it here, first!

-This free series begins 4/25/21 – subscribe to Joanne’s Change-Making News now, so that you don’t miss any of the posts!
+Subscribe to Joanne’s Change-Making News now, so that you don’t miss any of the free posts!

 The What We Can Do series confronts some of the biggest problems facing humanity today.
 We’ll refer to these as the big “umbrella” problems.
 You’ll quickly discover that most of the environmental problems you can think of are really subsets of one (or more) of these.

 True solutions address the big umbrella problems.
 True solutions attack these problems where they overlap, where they blend one into the other.
 True solutions help move society forward with regards to all the crises we currently face.
 Through this series, we’ll take a look at many true solutions!

 The What We Can Do series focuses on ACTION … 9 broad categories of things you can do.

 - Fit into the Ecosystem of solutions

 - Be supportive of Top-down solutions

 - Continue your own Individual-level change-making